cherylmj01/flex-dialpad-addon-plugin-main/README.md

     "id": "2",
     "name": "Twilio",
     "phone": "+18448144627"
+  },
+  {
+    "id": "3",
+    "name": "My SIP Contact",
+    "phone": "+18448144627",
+    "sipTarget": "target1",
+    "enableWarmTransfer": "true"
   }
 ]
 ```

 The `enableWarmTransfer` property can be set on each contact to control whether warm transfers are allowed for that contact.

+The `sipTarget` property can be set on contacts that are dialed via SIP.
+The `sipTarget` is used to select the list of SIP endpoints that should be used for this contact (see the SIP Failover section below).

 ### External transfer